-Whole school approaches The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision Î

-Technology is available to aid Independence.
+Whole school approaches The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision Î Technology is available to aid independence, such as spell checkers in Year 5 and 6.
 Resources are available in all classrooms to promote independence.
 Pupils have access to visual timetables.
 Pupils are encouraged, year by year, to develop their self-help skills and independence.
 All pupils have access to a regular homework club.
 Pupils have visual aids and prompts displayed in the classroom.
 Where teaching assistants are in the classroom they facilitate independence.
-Pupils have personalised equipment to help them to learn, such as talking tins, overlays, reading rulers, timers, prompts and checklists.
+Pupils have personalised equipment to help them to learn, such as talking tins, overlays, and timers, reading rulers, spell checkers.
 Teaching assistants working one-to-one with pupils encourage them to be specific about what they need help with, along with asking them what they have done already to find the help for themselves.
 Additional support is shared to build resilience in the young person, so that they have self-coping strategies when and if the teaching assistant is absent.